The Most Important Do's and Don'ts of Hubpages

 - Avoid insulting the commenter.

 - Maintain a positive tone in your comments.
 Even if you disagree.
 Try phrases like, "That's a good point but," or "Interesting observation.
 However,..."

 Don't be arrogant.
 Especially if you're new, you should appreciate feedback from readers that you can use to improve for future articles.
 I like to comment on newbs' articles with tips about how they can improve them.
 These comments aren't mean or "hating", they're me, as a writer, trying to help out new writers.
 Mature writers appreciate criticism, and the best writers got where they are by taking other people's thoughtful criticism into consideration.
 You don't know everything and you're not perfect.
 To err is human.

 Don't: Respond to Negativity

 It's good to respond to comments in a thoughtful, positive way, but of course not all comments are deserving of that.
 You WILL get trolls.
 These people taunt you, trying to bait you into confronting them, so they can brow-beat you endlessly in a comment war.
 Don't let that happen.
 You're in control of your comments.
-You should not censor it so that only love letters are allowed on your page and you tolerate no dissent, but you do not have to respond to negative trolls, either.
+You should not censor it.
+Censoring negative comments makes you look like you cannot handle dissenting opinions.
+But you do not have to respond to negative trolls.

 Do: Try to Use Short Sentences and Paragraphs